ryankueter/CheckValidators/README.md

 ###
 ## Validations

 Each validation rule provides a default error message that includes specifics about the causes of the error.
-With the user-defined validation rules, the errors display the logic used in the validation rule, or you can specify your own custom error.
+Error messages for user-defined validation rules consist of the logic used in the validation rule or you specify your own custom error.

 ### Utilities